rock-core/rock-and-syskit/source/basics/day_to_day.html.md

 amake simulation/rock_gazebo
 ~~~

-To restrict the build to the package, excluding its dependencies, add `--deps=f`.
+To restrict the build to the package, excluding its dependencies, add `-n`.

-`amake` without arguments is equivalent to `amake .`, i.e. build the package
+`amake` without arguments is equivalent to `amake .`: update the package
-located in the current directory
+located in the current directory.
+If called outside of a package, it means
+"update all packages under this directory". `amake` in the root of the workspace
+is therefore equivalent to `amake --all`.
 {: .callout .callout-info}

 ### Configuration

-Build configurations may have some configuration options that the user needs to
+Build configurations may have some configuration options.
+These options are
-answer on first time building.
+asked during the first build.
 If you need to change the answers after the first
 run, execute

 ~~~